 3.)
 Hold the malas in your right hand (detailed instructions above) and begin repeating your mantra, either out loud or quietly, to yourself, until you have completed the rotation of the malas in your hand.
 When you are done, take several deep breaths and slowly open your eyes, bringing your awareness back into the room.

 DIY: How to Make a Mala Today!

-We hope you enjoyed our thorough guide to mala necklaces.
-We wish you the best of luck on your search to find the right set (or even sets!) of mala beads to suit your meditation needs.
+I hope you enjoyed my thorough guide to mala necklaces.
+I wish you the best of luck on your search to find the right set (or even sets!) of mala beads to suit your meditation needs.
 May your mala beads bring you joy, healing and balance to your meditation practice and daily lives.